xet7/TSC/tsc/docs/scripting/index.md

 License
 -------

-The API documentation is licensed under the same terms as SMC, unless noted otherwise.
+The API documentation is licensed under the same terms as TSC, unless noted otherwise.